Semantic Values

 Basic Arithmetic

-Numeric types support basic arithmetic: addition, subtraction, multiplication, division, and modulus using the usual operators +, -, *, /, and %.
+All numeric types support addition, subtraction, multiplication, and division using the operators +, -, *, and /.
+The modulus operator % is available only for integer types.

 Bitwise Operations